 8-4478 - Fraternal benefit society benefits.

 12-2740 - Unmatured life insurance contract (but not credit insurance policy); disability or illness benefits needed for support; life insurance proceeds for a person you depended upon.

 Add any applicable federal nonbankruptcy exemptions.

 This list includes the majority of bankruptcy exemptions available in Vermont.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Vermont may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+In addition, Vermont may have changed the amounts since this list was last updated.
+Check with your local bankruptcy court or a bankruptcy attorney.